Provisional Government of the Republic of Korea: Transition of power

 The Korean government in exile was established to lead the independence movement on the Korean Peninsula against colonial rule.
 It was established on 11 April 1919, in Shanghai, China.
 On 11 September of the same year, it established a single government in Shanghai by integrating temporary governments such as those of Seoul and Russia's Maritime Province.

 The Provisional Constitution was enacted to form the Republic of Korea as a democratic republic.
 It introduced the presidential system and established separate legislative, administrative and judicial branches.
 It succeeded the territory of the Korean Empire.
-Interim president Rhee was impeached and succeeded by Kim Gu.
-Under the Provisional Government of the Republic of Korea, he actively supported the independence movement, including the organization of the Korean Liberation Army, and received economic and military support from the Chinese Nationalists, the Soviet Union, France, the United Kingdom and the United States.
+Interim president Rhee was impeached and succeeded by Kim Ku.
+Under the Provisional Government of the Republic of Korea, he actively supported the independence movement, including the organization of the Korean Liberation Army, and received economic and military support from China, the Soviet Union, France, the United Kingdom, and the United States.

-After the liberation on 15 August 1945, temporary government factors such as Kim Gu returned to Korea.
-On 15 August 1948, the Korean exile government and the KPG were dissolved.
-Rhee, who was the first president of the Provisional Government of the Republic of Korea, became the first President of the Republic of Korea in 1948.
-The current South Korean government through the national constitution revised in 1987 states that the South Korean people inherited the rule of the Provisional Government of the Republic of Korea, though this has been criticized by some historians as constituting revisionism.
+After the surrender of Japan on 15 August 1945, government figures such as Kim Ku and Syngman Rhee returned to Korea.
+On 15 August 1948, Rhee, who had the first president of the Provisional Government, became the first President of the Republic of Korea.
+The current South Korean government through the national constitution revised in 1987 states that the South Korean people inherited the rule of the Provisional Government of the Republic of Korea, though this has been criticized by Brian Reynolds Myers as constituting revisionism.